 Visiting this small museum (sometimes called “San Diego’s Jewel Box of Fine Art”) is one of our favorite free things to do in Balboa Park.
 Fair warning — when I say small, I’m not kidding, though it does make for a relaxed experience.

-There about 60 major works on display — mostly paintings and sculptures by old European masters — as well as some works by American artists and Russian icons.
+There many major works on display — mostly paintings and sculptures by old European masters — as well as some works by American artists and Russian icons.
 It is the only San Diego museum with a Rembrandt in its permanent collection.

 Best San Diego Museums: Air and Space Museum